 Please note: To get the best experience on Microsoft Teams, we recommend you to deploy Exchange Online and SharePoint Online, and ensure you have a verified domain for Microsoft 365.
 If you need help setting this up please contact us.

-2. Setting up chat, Teams channels and application integrations
+How to set up chat, Teams channels and application integrations

 Once you have created your first Team, you can start to add channels within the Team to segment the chat into specific threads.
 The images below is an example Sales Team structure where you separate the specific threads within the Team itself into separate channels.